Getting Started With A Kids Garden: A Beginner’s Guide To Gardening For Kids

 Do A Temp Check

-Since it’s your child’s first time to get his or her hands in gardening, start small.
-They don’t have to immediately get their hands dirty.
+Since it’s your child’s first time to get his or her tiny hands into the garden soil, start small.
+They don’t have to immediately get their little hands dirty.
 You can start with a toy, like the My Fairy Garden – Tree Hollow, which will give them a first-hand experience of what gardening is like.

 Encourage Them To Dig In The Dirt

-Younger children love to make mud pies!
+Younger kids love to make mud pies!
 If they know that it’s okay to get down and dirty, they’ll not be afraid to touch the dirt.

 The Best Vegetables To Grow With Kids